mohdjun95/video-generator/STREAMLIT_CLOUD_SECRETS.md

 ## ⚠️ IMPORTANT

 ### Before Saving:
-1. ✅ Replace `"ChangeMeToSecurePassword123"` with your actual password
+1. ✅ Replace `"YourSecurePassword123"` with your actual password
-2. ✅ Replace `"AnotherSecurePassword456"` with another password
-3. ✅ Make passwords strong (letters + numbers + symbols)
+2. ✅ Make password strong (letters + numbers + symbols)
-4. ✅ Don't share passwords via email or chat
+3. ✅ Don't share password via email or chat

 ### After Saving:
 - App will restart automatically (~30-60 seconds)
-- Login screen will appear when you visit the app
+- Password screen will appear when you visit the app
-- Use username: `admin` or `firoze` with the passwords you set
+- Enter the password you set to access the app

 ---